nborwankar/LearnDataScience/README.md

 Three openly available data sets are used.

-* For the Linear and Logistic Regression we use a data set on loans and interest rates provided by Learning Club http://learningclub.com
+* For the Linear and Logistic Regression we use a data set on loans and interest rates provided by Lending Club http://lendingclub.com
 * For Random Forests we use a data set of Android accelerometer and gyroscope readings used to predict body position and motion from the Human Activity Recognition project http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 * UN data on economic indicators of countries